Academic year 2022/23

 Historic data in this publication covers periods affected by varying COVID-19 restrictions which will have impacted on further education including apprenticeship learning.
 Therefore, extra care should be taken in comparing and interpreting data presented in this release.
 It is likely to have impacted on provider behaviour in terms of the reporting of FE and apprenticeship learning during the affected period, and this could vary by provider.

-The content of the publication below contains charts and tables which highlight key figures and trends that give an overview of the national picture of the further education landscape.
+The content of the publication contains charts and tables which highlight key figures and trends that give an overview of the national picture.

 Feedback